Freshers Week & Stammering

 You might be thinking ahead about speaking in tutorials once they begin or making presentations.
 Seek out the Student/Disability Support Service if you're feeling anxious.

-They'll hopefully be used to supporting students who stammer but, if not, point them to this document for student support advisors: the 'Supporting Students Who Stammer in Higher Education' guide (pdf).
-It gives lots of ways tutorials and assessments can accommodate students who stammer, to help you feel confident to participate and get involved.
+They'll hopefully be used to supporting students who stammer but, if not, point them to our document for student support advisors: download 'Supporting Students Who Stammer in Higher Education' below.
+It gives them lots of ways tutorials and assessments can accommodate students who stammer, to help you feel confident to participate and get involved.
 It's a collaboration between us here at STAMMA, the Stammerers Through University Consultancy (STUC, see below) & London South Bank University.

 Don't be afraid of the Student Disability Service.
 I wish I'd registered with them earlier, as it could have saved me a lot of worrying earlier on.